 Your car is a total package.
 This means that even if you do all the right stuff at the gas pump, you still could be burning bucks by not having your car run at optimum levels.
 For example, you should always be checking tire pressure and keeping those wheels pumped up.
 Additionally, you want to be sure the oil is regularly changed, the fluids are topped off and anything mechanically is always taken care of quickly.

-There are definitely some easy ways you can pinch some pennies at the gas pump this year.
+There are definitely some easy ways you can pinch some pennies at the gas pump.
 By choosing the right method of payment, scoring some fuel points, and making sure your car is always in tip-top shape, you are sure to save some cash.
-A few things might need to turn into habits in order to ensure long term success, but it is possible to save at the gas pump.
+A few things might need to turn into habits in order to ensure long-term success, but it is possible to save at the gas pump.
+If your low on gas money and need a quick loan view our personal cash loans.